JLO64/Hardware-Donations-Desktop-App/README.md

 # Hardware Donations Desktop App

+## Clone The Repository (Linux)

+On Linux to clone the repository open the terminal and go to the directory where you wish to clone(download) it.
+Then type```git clone https://github.com/JLO64/Hardware-Donations-Desktop-App.git```

 ## Install Dependencies

 First make sure that you have Python3 installed.
 On linux you can just type ```python3``` into the terminal and it will show you what version you have of it installed.